-Porches are a defining element of the downtown 's seaside Porches are a defining element of the downtown's seaside architecture.
+Porches are a defining element of the downtown's seaside architecture.
 They provide relaxed and shady places where residents and pedestrians can comfortably relate to one another.
 This interaction creates a vital sense of community.

 In the commercial districts, porches most often serve as common entry elements to public or multiple commercial uses, or they have been glassed in to take full advantage of commercial available space.
 In either case the employment of porches is encouraged but not required.